 Health & Safety Section

-While we all need electricity, we all should know that electricity is dangerous.
-Tanesco workers are exposed to risks of accidents while at work.
-Our customers are also exposed to electricity related risks due to poor electrical installations and faulty electrical appliances.
-Electricity can kill or cause severe and permanent injury but careful planning and straightforward precautions can help us avoid most of the accidents.
+Electricity is a key component to uplift development, however, it can be very dangerous if used without adequate Safety precaution.
+TANESCO workers are exposed to risks of accidents while at work therefore all work must be planned with maximum safety precaution.
+Our customers equally are also exposed to electricity related risks due to poor electrical installations, unsafely interacting with company electrical infrastructure and faulty electrical appliances.
+Electricity can kill or cause severe and permanent injury but careful planning and straightforward precautions can help us to avoid most of the accidents.

 Our health and safety unit was established for the purpose of ensuring all possible measures are taken to prevent electrical accidents and creating a health wise sound working environment in accordance with the Occupational Health & Safety Act.